WDI-SEA/orientation-notes/01-workflow/github/readme.md

 ### Add (Staging Changes)

 In our metaphor, our new code changes are like the gift we're giving to granny.
 It's the thing we want to send.
 Continuing that metaphor the `git add` command is like placing that gift in the box.
 This is sometimes referred to as "staging changes".
+Revisiting the steps to mail granny's gifts, here's what we've got:

 1. We need a gift **(Our new code)**
 1. We need to put the gift inside a box **(Staging changes)**